-Ofer Eldar is an associate professor at the Duke University School of Law, where he teaches business associations and corporate governance.
+Ofer Eldar is a professor at the Duke University School of Law, where he teaches business associations and corporate governance.
 He also holds secondary faculty appointments at the Duke Economics Department and the Duke Fuqua School of Business, and he serves as a research fellow of the Duke Innovation & Entrepreneurship Initiative.
 His research interests include corporate governance, corporate finance, entrepreneurship, financial regulation, and business organizations.

 Eldar earned his Ph.D. in financial economics from Yale University, and a J.S.D. from Yale Law School, where he was a Kauffman Fellow in Law & Economics.
 He practiced corporate law at Freshfields Bruckhaus Deringer in London, and at Weil, Gotshal & Manges in New York.